 To enable each part of the business (ranching and selling) the get the focus and attention they deserved, Prather Ranch Meat Company became an independent entity from the ranch in 2003 with Doug at the reins.
 Around that same time, the newly-renovated San Francisco Ferry Building was looking for tenants and the offer to open a retail meat shop was soon on the table.

 An actual store in an actual building was a big leap (and risk) for a guy accustomed to dragging a freezer-trailer from one farmers market to the next.
 However, Doug saw it as a way to continue to grow a unique business—one that could support additional small, sustainability-minded livestock programs by offering his customers a location that was open every day.
 The PRMC shop in the Ferry Building was one of the first to open.
-It wasn’t pretty – but it was a place to buy quality meats and meat products from farms and ranches that respect the land and the animals raised on it.
+It wasn’t fancy – but it was a great place to buy quality meats and meat products from farms and ranches that respect the land and the animals raised on it.

 Partnerships and pulling it all together

 One year later, PRMC was designated a Certified Humane meat shop–one of only two in the country–by Humane Farm Animal Care.

 In addition to cultivating partnerships with new ranchers, we began working with fellow PRMC partner Mark Keller to develop tasty, top flight, sustainably produced hot dogs, ham, bacon, sausages, jerky and high quality lard, all of which have become staples for Bay Area consumers and restaurants.
 Currently we are working to develop a farm project and Meat Share program that will help PRMC serve more customers throughout the Bay Area.